 The goal of this process is to assist you in identifying the important aspects of your venture that success hinges on and the riskier aspects of your model you need to keep an eye on.
 It can also point out the most inexpensive way you can test your venture, assist you in forecasting your start-up needs, and help you be resilient/ opportunistic as your social enterprise evolves.
 This testing/ piloting phase is key to the success of your venture as it will allow you to determine if the venture you have proposed has the potential to create the social and financial impacts you have outlined.

-With the above link, you will be directed to two word documents.
-The first document will ask you for details on your organization and the second will focus on the idea you are wishing to explore using A.S.E.S.S.
+One of our team members will direct you to two documents- the first document will ask you for details on your organization and the second will focus on the idea you are wishing to explore using A.S.E.S.S.
+(1. The Social Entrepreneur Canvas).
 We ask you to complete both these forms as we have learned that we can often spot key issues from these worksheets that, once addressed, greatly improve an organization’s ability to move through the rest of the worksheets and, more importantly, substantially enhance the planning around the venture.

 PLEASE NOTE: As a toolkit, A.S.E.S.S. is open to all.
 However, if you think you may want to apply for funding at some point in the A.S.E.S.S. process, please immediately review our program parameters below around what we can fund.
 Additionally while the process is open to all, because of capacity we are unable to offer in-depth coaching and review to all organizations.
 At the time of our first review, we will let your organization know how we can support your team moving forward.

 What you need to know:

 It’s not just another funding process